jeroenterheerdt/dutchdatadude-blog-new/_posts/2013-10-29-using-power-bi-to-visualize-your-music-collection.md

     - 'power view'
 ---

+<strong>Disclaimer: this post was written before I learned that pie charts are bad.</strong>
 As some of you might recall, I have been talking about visualizing digital music collections using Microsoft tools.
 It all started back in the days of Pivot Viewer (At some point I was even part of a lustrous duo called 'the Pivot Brothers').
 Now, with Power BI being just around the corner I started thinking about taking on this old habit again.
 Here it goes…